• Skip to main content

 Day 2

-• Now add all the ingredients to the pre-ferment, including the soaked seeds (they will have absorbed all the water).
+• Now add all the remaining ingredients to the pre-ferment, including the soaked seeds (they will have absorbed all the water).
 With a large rubber spoon, bring the mixture together and continue mixing for a couple of minutes, until it’s fully combined.
 Leave for 10 minutes so the flour can fully absorb the water.
 The wet dough will become slightly firmer.

 • Leave to rise.
 This can take 1½-3 hours (this largely depends on the temperature of your kitchen) when the surface of the bread starts to crack.
 It’s ready to bake.